tumluliu/air-web/README.md

-**NOTES** I made the app offline because of some data privacy agreements.
+**NOTES:** I made the app offline because of some data privacy agreements.
 But the codebase here is no problem.

 # air online demo